Boeing CEO David Calhoun grilled by lawmakers as new whistleblower claims emerge

 Calhoun will leave his position by the end of this year when a new CEO is named.

-—With reporting by Kris Van Cleave, Kate Gibson and the Associated Press.
+— Kris Van Cleave, Kate Gibson and The Associated Press contributed to this report.